-{\bf System -} We will consider a spin-$1/2$ particle of mass $m$ and magnetic moment $\hat{\mu}=\gamma\hat{S}$, $\hat{S}$ being the spin operator.
+We will consider a spin-$1/2$ particle of mass $m$ and magnetic moment $\hat{\mu}=\gamma\hat{S}$, $\hat{S}$ being the spin operator.
 The particle motion is constrained to an effectively one dimensional region of space, the $x$ axis of our coordinate system, and bounded by a harmonic potential of frequency $\omega_0$.
-If the particle is also immersed in an inhomogeneous magnetic field $\vec{B}(x, y, z)$, whose restriction to $y=0$ and $z=0$ reads $\vec{B}(x, 0, 0)\equiv \vec{B}(x)=\sqrt{2}B_0 (x/b) \vec{e}_z$ \cite{comm}, the orbital and intrinsic degrees of freedom may become dynamically entangled ($b = \sqrt{\hbar/m\omega_0}$ is a constant with dimension of space).
+If the particle is also immersed in an inhomogeneous magnetic field $\vec{B}(x, y, z)$, whose restriction to $y=0$ and $z=0$ reads

+the orbital and intrinsic degrees of freedom may become dynamically entangled, where $b = \sqrt{\hbar/m\omega_0}$ is a constant with dimension of space [there are, of course, infinitely many 3D forms of $\vec{B}(x,y,z)$, compatible with $\vec{B}(x,0,0)=B_0 (x/b) \hat{z}$ and $\vec{\nabla} \cdot \vec{B}=0$].
 This correlation will be essential in the developments of the next sections, where successive spin projective measurements will be considered (see Fig. \ref{fig1}).
 The relevant Hilbert space is ${\cal H}_{X}\otimes {\cal H}_{S}$ and the Hamiltonian of the system reads